sachinms-tech/CareerAI/README.md

 ### 🔎 AI Career Search

-Users can search for a career such as:
+Search for careers such as:

 - Python Developer
 - Data Analyst